 Tullinsgade 25, 1618 København V

 Jægersborggade 13, 2200 Copenhagen N

 Tivoli is the 2nd oldest amusement park in the world, in operation since August 1843.
-(Dyrehavesbakken, only 20 kilometers up the road in Klampenborg is the oldest, but my heart lies in Tivoli.)
+(Bakken, only 20 kilometers up the road in Klampenborg is the oldest, but my heart lies in Tivoli.)
 Tivoli is all sorts of charming in any season, but overflows with flowers, marching guards, live music and fireworks shows in the summer.
 It can also be crowded with tourists in the summer.
 Don’t worry.
 Tivoli is the perfect size and has plenty to do with or without waiting for the rides.
 Simply relaxing on the center lawn while the children dart in and out is truly a lovely way to spend the afternoon.

 READ MORE: ALWAYS TIME FOR TIVOLI

 Tivoli offers a myriad of entertainment options if the idea of rollercoasters makes you lose your delicious lunch.
-Try to make time for marveling at the prestigious Tivoli Guard marching through the park in their red and blue regalia.
-You could take in a theater show, but remember that all them will be in Danish.
+Try to make time for marveling at the prestigious Tivoli Youth Guard marching through the park in their red and blue regalia.
+You could take in a theater show, but remember they will mostly be in Danish.
 Need a more universal language?
 There are tons of musical performances – both modern and classical for your listening pleasure.

 Vesterbrogade 3, 1630 København

 11:00-22:00 Sun-Th, 11:00-24:00 Fri-Sat

 Summer Season | 31 March – 25 September 2023